JavDomGom/MASCrypt/README.md

 ![Contributions welcome](https://img.shields.io/badge/contributions-welcome-yellow.svg)

 ## Basic Overview
-(Modular Arithmetic Software for Cryptography)

-MASCrypt is a calculating tool on basic arithmetic operations and also modular arithmetic operations commonly used in cryptography.
+MASCrypt (*Modular Arithmetic Software for Cryptography*) is a calculating tool on basic arithmetic operations and also modular arithmetic operations commonly used in cryptography.
 It is intended both for the study and learning of cryptography, but also for crypto professionals.
 Calculations can be made in Base-2 (binary), Base-10 (decimal) and Base-16 (hexadecimal) using very large integers.

 <p align="center"><img src="https://github.com/JavierDominguezGomez/MASCrypt/blob/master/img/mascrypt_screenshot_00.png"></p>
 <br>